Phakic IOLs (implantable lenses)

 Some questions to help determine whether phakic IOLs are right for you include:

-Have you had a comprehensive eye exam to determine that your eye can safely accommodate an implantable lens?
-Of particular importance is the depth of the of your eye and the health of the corneal endothelium.
+Have you had a comprehensive eye exam and surgical consultation to determine that your eye can safely accommodate an implantable lens?

 Are you between the ages of 21 and 40?
-Even if you are outside this age range, you may still be a candidate for a phakic IOL and should discuss it with your eye surgeon.
-While a phakic IOL does not treat blurry near vision due to presbyopia, a normal age-related condition that generally starts in your early 40s, monovision IOL surgery can reduce your need for reading glasses.
+Even if you are outside this age range, you may still be a candidate for phakic IOLs and should discuss it with your eye surgeon.

 Has your eyeglass or contact lens prescription changed in the past year?
 For vision correction surgeries, you must have had stable vision for at least a year.